-Introduction: The course covers the various topics of mathematics such as counting principles, AP, GP, introduction to matrices, calculus etc which are required for business mathematics
+Introduction: The course covers the various topics of mathematics such as counting principles, AP, GP, introduction to matrices, calculus etc. that are required for Business Mathematics

 This course aims at equipping student with a broad based knowledge of mathematics with emphasis on business applications.